vovapolu/ensime.github.io/learning_scala.md

 We recommend reading [Programming in Scala](http://www.artima.com/shop/programming_in_scala_3ed) to learn the language.

 Followed by [Functional Programming in Scala](https://www.manning.com/books/functional-programming-in-scala), aka "the red book".
+Unfortunately, the red book poses many questions that require you to be at a computer (i.e. it's not great for reading when travelling).
+It also uses an outdated Scala modelling of the approaches.
+To pick up where the books leaves off, read about the encoding of these concepts in [typeclasses](http://typelevel.org/cats/typeclasses.html) / [datatypes](http://typelevel.org/cats/datatypes.html) and [functional streams](https://github.com/functional-streams-for-scala/fs2).
+(There is a lack of a suitable book to fill this learning gap).

+[Shapeless Guide](http://underscore.io/books/shapeless-guide/) is the best place to learn about advanced generic programming concepts such as making the compiler generate typeclasses for your `case class` objects.

 Before installing any software, you can complete exercises online at [scala-exercises.org](https://www.scala-exercises.org/) and execute code in your browser at [scalafiddle.io](https://scalafiddle.io/).